 Heilige Elisabeth ~ Felix Müller

 The scenes depicted in Müller's triptych relate to the medieval saint Elisabeth of Thüringen.
 Born a princess, she took pity on the poor and would go from her father's castle to distribute bread.
 One day her father stopped her and demanded what she had in her apron.
 Just roses, she replied.
-And opening her apron pockets her father saw no bread, only red roses.
+And opening her apron pockets her father saw, miraculously, no bread, only red roses.
 But the painting references his friend, Elisabeth, who fled across the sea, sends food parcels and works for his release from imprisonment.
 In a letter to his Mother, Felix Müller, writes that the real Saint Elisabeth is living in England.

 Sunflowers ~ FelixMüller

 114 x 90 cm